bitterjug/elm-experiment/readme.md

 - [x] Convert the whole app to StartApp (not StartApp.Simple)

-- [ ] The `onEnter` handler for inputs should be parameterised to allow me to specify what  the side effect is, or more specifically, the side-effect should be: (fake) save the object, on success add to the list and create a new placeholder.
+- [-] The `onEnter` handler for inputs should be parameterised to allow me to specify what  the side effect is, or more specifically, the side-effect should be: (fake) save the object, on success add to the list and create a new placeholder.
 On failure highlight as error.

+  We don't do this.
+OnEnter just triggers plain old Latch, which updates the value as it should.
+And in the client, we can test whether the value has changed.

 - [x] Make a fake http request to save the Result that [Sleeps](http://package.elm-lang.org/packages/elm-lang/core/3.0.0/Task#sleep)